 General Teacher Contact

-You are encouraged to contact the class teacher in the first instance to discuss any pastoral or other problems involving your child, which may occur from time to time.
+You are encouraged to contact the class teacher in the first instance to discuss any pastoral or academic concerns or problems involving your child, which may occur from time to time.

 Written communications are usually given to the class teachers by the children at registration time and receive attention the same day.
 However, it is not unknown for letters to lie at the bottom of school bags!
 So, if your letter needs a reply and one has not been received, please ring the school secretary and ask her to check up on it.

-Telephone contact is more difficult for the class teachers as they have a full time teaching commitment, but if you leave a number with a brief indication of the purpose of the call, it will normally be returned within twenty-four hours.
+Telephone contact is more difficult for the class teachers during the school day as they have a full time teaching commitment, but if you leave a number with a brief indication of the purpose of the call, it will normally be returned within twenty-four hours.
 Class teachers can often be contacted by email.
 See class pages for details.

-At 8.45am the teachers’ priorities are their classes.
+At the start of the school day, the teachers’ priorities are their classes.
 As you will appreciate, anything other than a brief message at this time is disruptive to the children.
 Individual meetings after school can usually be arranged quite quickly if you approach the teacher or telephone for an appointment.

-If, on any occasion, your child forgets equipment needed in school, e.g. PE kit, reading book, dinner money, you may leave them in the school office and the school secretary will pass them on to your child at an appropriate time.
+If, on any occasion, your child forgets equipment needed in school, e.g. PE kit, reading book or homework, you may leave them in the school office and the school secretary will pass them on to your child at an appropriate time.
 Similarly, any verbal message will be passed on in this way.
 This ensures that valuable teaching time is neither lost nor interrupted.

 Contact Between Home and School Throughout the Year